7 Facts about RESPA/TILA changes

 - How much the borrower will pay in principal & interest over the first 5 years

-- The HUD-1 Settlement statement and the final Truth-In-Lending Act statement will be replaced by the Closing Disclosure and will confirm the terms and figures from the Loan Estimate form.
+- The HUD-1 Settlement statement and the final Truth-In-Lending Act statement was replaced by the Closing Disclosure and confirms the terms and figures from the Loan Estimate form.

 - The Closing Disclosure must be delivered 3 days prior to closing.
 Sundays and legal public holidays are not counted in the 3 day period.